 Our business and affairs are managed under the direction of the Board.
 The Board recognizes that one of its key responsibilities is to evaluate and determine its optimal leadership structure so as to provide independent oversight of management.
+During fiscal year 2022, the Company conducted a 360-performance review of the Company's investment professionals that took into account alignment with our values and corporate governance.
+Additionally, through our annual performance review process, all of our employees are evaluated by supervisors and our senior management team to ensure employees continue to develop and advance as expected.
+During fiscal year 2021, the Board engaged a consultant to conduct a 360-performance review of the Company's senior management that took into account alignment with our values and corporate governance.
 The Board understands that there is no single, generally accepted approach to providing board leadership and that, given the dynamic and competitive environment in which we operate, the right board leadership structure may vary as circumstances warrant.
 Accordingly, the Board seeks to fulfill its responsibilities by continually seeking the appropriate board leadership and corporate governance for Capital Southwest.